 In our digital age, we expect websites to be responsive.
 The experience should be similar, whether on a laptop, tablet or smartphone.
 Keep your website design flexible and responsive to a variety of devices and leave room in your design for the future—you never know what’s coming next!

-NOTE: theme developers bake responsiveness into the website design theme so you don't have to.
+theme developers bake responsiveness into their website design themes so you don't have to.
 Whichever CMS you use, thoroughly review its capabilities as some are better than others.
 This should also be a part of you “pre-design work” strategy to set your website up for success and save yourself headaches afterward!

 9. Be Consistent

 Just as crucial to having a unified voice and tone throughout your website, is having a consistent look and feel to your pages.
 The design, color scheme, and structure should feel like an extension of your home page and your brand.

 Web crawlers pick up on design elements and will automatically connect additional content to your existing pages if they see consistency.

 When you create a new page, don’t forget to include links and resources to recirculate traffic.

 Make it easy to navigate back to your homepage.
 Not only will it make it easier for bots to connect your content to an already-ranked page, but it will also help your readers quickly find the content they need.

 As part of your SEO checklist, watch out for large (non-optimized) images, external scripts, bulky plugins with high loading overhead.
 You'll use your entire crawl budget with the search engine crawlers if your load times are slow.